karad/play2-short-filtr/README.md

 ## Description

-Short filter module for Play2! is a Play framework 2.0 plugin that gives you an easy way to filter some text. like
+Short filter module for Play2! is a Play framework 2.0 plugin that gives you an easy way to filter some text.
-@format.raw("STRING") is @r("STRING").
+@format.raw("STRING") can be written as @r("STRING").

 ## Usage

 ### 1. Install the module dependency

-Edit file `project/Build.scala` and adjust the following settings
+Edit your play project file `project/Build.scala` and adjust the following settings

 ```scala
     val appDependencies = Seq(